How To Wash A Pillow Without It Getting Lumpy

 Heads up: I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

-How to wash a pillow without it getting lumpy
+How to wash a pillow the right way

 First off, can you wash it?